JHChan26/VLDSE/README.md

 # VLDSE
-Visual-Linguistic Diagnostic Semantic Enhancement For Medical Report Generation We'll be releasing our code soon.
+Visual-Linguistic Diagnostic Semantic Enhancement For Medical Report Generation.

+We'll be releasing our code soon.